-- Contact the school on the first day of absence before 9:15 when our register closes using our school number (0208 614 0746) or email (xxxxx) - Contact the school on every further day of absence, again before 9:00. - Ensure that your child returns to school as soon as possible.
+- Contact the school on the first day of absence before 9:15 when our register closes using our school number (0208 153 0201) or email (office@landonschool.co.uk) - Contact the school on every further day of absence, again before 9:00. - Ensure that your child returns to school as soon as possible.